sn2727/smoker-status-prediction/README.md

 LGBM   | 0.874
 XGB   | 0.873
 Bagging (XGB) | **0.875**
-NN | 0.846
+NN | 0.854

 Below graph shows the AUC scores of the different classifiers evaluated on own test sets of the public dataset.
 Note that for the logistic regression barely any parameters are set to have a simple baseline.
-Also the neural network is far from being optimized.
+Further, feature engineering and binning

 <p align="center">
   <img src="./images/aucs.png" />